What is Bitcoin SV (BSV) and is it the Real Bitcoin?

 However, despite these significant differences, Bitcoin SV does share a large number of similarities with its two main competitors.
 For one, Bitcoin SV, Bitcoin and Bitcoin Cash all use a difficulty retargeting algorithm that ensures new blocks generate approximately every 10 minutes, which means they are all equally fast.

 Similarly, all three cryptocurrencies can be mined and use the proof-of-work hashing algorithm to protect the network against a variety of attacks, while ensuring that transactions are confirmed quickly and cannot be reversed.
+Bitcoin SV uses the SHA-256 algorithm.

 Who Created Bitcoin SV?